Clearly Queen St

 An optician is a technician who mainly dispenses glasses, sunglasses, and contact lenses based on the prescriptions provided by your optometrist or ophthalmologist.
 If you need eyewear adjustments or repairs, an optician can also help.

-If you’re looking for a local optician or optometrist in Toronto, book an eye exam or a store visit online.
+If you’re looking for a local optician or optometrist in Toronto, book an eye exam or a store visit with us online.

 A comprehensive eye exam provided by our optometrists includes a series of tests: